FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 -----|-------------|----------
 person | Reference to the person playing the role in the event. | [`http://www.w3.org/1999/02/22-rdf-syntax-ns#ResourceReference`](#resource-reference) - MUST resolve to an instance of [`http://gedcomx.org/conclusion/v1/Person`](#person) role | Reference to the role. | [`http://www.w3.org/1999/02/22-rdf-syntax-ns#ResourceReference`](#resource-reference) - MUST resolve to a role.
-Refer to the list of [known roles](#known-roles).
+Refer to the list of [known roles](#known-roles). details | Details about the role of the person in the event. | string

 <a id="known-roles"/>